theobald-software/theobald-software.github.io/content/_en/xtract-universal/automation/call-via-scheduler.md

 ---

 This section shows how to use the console program *xu.exe* to schedule extractions with third party scheduling tools.
-Windows Task Scheduler and the SQl Server Agent are used as examples for setting up extraction schedules.
+Windows Task Scheduler and the SQL Server Agent are used as examples for setting up extraction schedules.

 ### Call via Windows Task Scheduler